cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

 Example
 -------

-Here is an example Cylc 7 :term:`graph`:
+Here are some example Cylc 7 task definitions:

 .. code-block:: cylc